mohae/struct2csv/README.md

     import github.com/mohae/struct2csv

     var data []MyStruct
-    tc := struct2csv.New()
+    enc := struct2csv.New()
-    rows, err := tc.Marshal(data)
+    rows, err := enc.Marshal(data)
     if err != nil {
         // handle error
     }

-### Configuration of Transcoder
+### Configuration of an Encoder
-By default, a transcoder will use tag fields with the tag `csv`, if they exist, as the column header value for a field.
+By default, an encoder will use tag fields with the tag `csv`, if they exist, as the column header value for a field.
 If such a tag does not exist, the column name will be used.

-The tag that the transcoder uses can be changed by calling `Transcoder.SetTag(value)`.
+The tag that the encoder uses can be changed by calling `Encoder.SetTag(value)`.

-Tags can be ignored by calling `Transcoder.SetUseTag(false)`.
+Tags can be ignored by calling `Encoder.SetUseTag(false)`.
 This will result in the struct field names being used as the colmn header values.

-More customization of transcoder's behavior may be added.
+More customization of the encoder's behavior may be added.

 ## Supported types
 The following `reflect.Kind` are supported: